lordkorost/smart-surveillance-sorter/docs/manual-install.md

 ### NVIDIA GPU (CUDA)

+>[!WARNING]
-> ⚠️ CUDA support has not been tested by the maintainers — no NVIDIA hardware was available for testing.
+> CUDA support has not been tested by the maintainers — no NVIDIA hardware was available for testing.
 The installation procedure follows standard PyTorch CUDA guidelines.
 Community feedback welcome.

 ```bash
 # Create venv